Mibew/emoji-plugin/README.md

 ## Installation

 1. Get the archive with the plugin sources.
-At the moment the only option is to build the plugin from sources.
+You can download it from the [official site](https://mibew.org/plugins#mibew-emoji) or build the plugin from sources.

 2. Untar/unzip the plugin's archive.